Code-Institute-Submissions/paddy-wc-milestone-project-2/README.md

 ### Getting the code up and running
 1. Clone or fork this GitHub repository
-2. Ensure you have Node.js installed.
-If you do not, install it by following [this guide](https://nodejs.org/en/)
-3. Compile any SCSS code to CSS.
+2. Compile any SCSS code to CSS.
 Use [**Easy Sass**](https://marketplace.visualstudio.com/items?itemName=spook.easysass) if using Visual Code Studio.
 If using Cloud9, write $ sass --watch main.scss in the terminal
-4. Make your changes
+3. Make your changes
-5. Submit a pull request
+4. Submit a pull request

 ## Credits
 - The sources for all non-original code are displayed in comments above the relevant code